abracadaniel22/MultiBot/README.md

 # About this fork
 Offers an option switch called "verbose", turned OFF by default.
-When it's ON, the addon continues to use /say and /whisper the bots for strategies and things like that when they log in.
-When it's OFF (default), the addon will not use /say and will minimize the amount of times it /whisper bots automatically.
+- When it's OFF (default), the addon will not use /say to make the character say things, and will minimize the amount of times it /whisper bots automatically to show strategies and other information.
+- When it's ON, the addon behaves exactly the same as the origial MultiBot.

 # MultiBot
 User interface for AzerothCore-Module "Playerbot" by Liyunfan1223.<br>
 Tested with American and German 3.3.5 Wotlk-Client.